aws-samples/step-functions-workflows-collection/ec2-instance-isolation-cdk/typescript/README.md

 3. Change directory to the pattern directory:

     ```bash
-    cd ec2-instance-isolation-cdk/python
+    cd ec2-instance-isolation-cdk/typescript
     ```

-4. Create a Python virtual environment and install the requirements:
+4. From the command line, use npm to install dependencies and run the build process for the Lambda functions.

     ```bash
     npm install